c2lang/documentation/documentation/docs/introduction/evolution.md

 - header-file includes.
 - complex/un-readable type syntax
- (can you read ```char *(*(**foo [][8])())[];```?)
+  (can you read ```char *(*(**foo [][8])())[];```? see the bottom of the page for the correct answer)
 - very hard for tooling
-- needs external build system
+- needs an external build system

-C was designed in an era when the compiler had to do with very limited processing power and memory.
-Nowadays these restrictions simply don't apply anymore and it would be better to put more work on the compiler instead of on the developer.
+C was designed in an era when the compiler had to work with very limited processing power and memory.
+Nowadays, these restrictions simply don't apply anymore and it would be better to put more work into the compiler instead of onto the developer.

-One of the major show-stoppers in C is the use of header-file includes.
+One of the major show-stoppers in C is the use of header file includes.
 The clang website has a [very nice article](http://clang.llvm.org/docs/Modules.html#problems-with-the-current-model) on the problems of #include.
 Because #includes are recursive, the compiler often has to parse and analyse a lot more then just your code.
-Tests on regular C code have shown the factor of user code / external code to be roughly 50 times.
-So for every line you provide, the compiler needs to parse and analyse 50 lines!
+Tests on regular C code have shown the factor of user code / external code to be roughly 1 to 50.
+So for every line of code you write, the compiler needs to parse and analyse 50 lines!

-Additionally, the frequent use of preprocessor macros gives headaches to tool developers and code analysers.
+Additionally, frequent use of preprocessor macros gives headaches to tool developers and code analysers.

 ## overview of changes
 This section describes the main differences between C and C2.

 ### no header files
-C2 uses a modern approach to using external symbols.
-There is only one type of file, .c2 source files.
+C2 uses a modern approach for usage of external symbols.
+There is only one type of files, the **.c2** source files.
 To replace the ```#include```, there is an __import__ statement.
-Also all sources are put into [Modules](../language/modules.md).
+Also all source code is divided into [Modules](../language/modules.md).
+Having modules as compilation units rather than plain files allows extra flexibility, especially since a module can span over several files, which can be taken in and out at will if needed.

-__no ordering__
+__no mandatory declaration ordering__

-Also there are no *forward declarations* of any kind.
+There are no *forward declarations* in C2 of any kind.
 Each declaration is just defined in a single place.
-This implies no ordering requirements within a source file.
-So top level declarations can be written in any order.
-The example below is valid
+This implies that there are no ordering requirements of any kind within a source file.
+That means that top level declarations can be written in any order, which allows the programmer to sort their declaration in a way that suites them and their needs the most rather than the way the compiler dictates as it is with C. The example below is valid:

 ```c
 // type Number and global variable n are used here